I have more than eight years of hands-on experience in the horticultural maintenance industry. I enjoy sharing many tricks of the trade.

 Cast Iron?
 How Did a Green Leafy Plant Obtain Such a Coarse Handle?

-This incredible ability to survive on nearly nothing, with little to no care, is what has earned this plant the common name Cast Iron.
-It really could be the plant that would survive the nuclear holocaust.
-As an interior plant it is generally more pricey than some of the others, like the Sansevieria or Aglonema, but that cost is based on slow growth, and the long lasting value of this green juggernaut.
+This incredible ability to survive on nearly nothing, with little-to-no care, is what has earned this plant the common name cast iron.
+It really could be the plant that would survive a nuclear holocaust.
+As an interior plant, it is generally more pricey than some of the others, like the Sansevieria or Aglonema, but that cost is based on slow growth and the long-lasting value of this green juggernaut.

-Cast Iron is certainly very hearty in some rather foreboding conditions, from the perspective of the plant world, but it is not indestructible.
-This superhouseplant can be destroyed by its own form of Cryptonite—there are some critical environmental conditions to avoid, basic care to adhere to, and pests to be on the lookout for.
+The cast iron plant is certainly very hardy in some rather foreboding conditions from the perspective of the plant world, but it is not indestructible.
+This super-houseplant can be destroyed by its own form of kryptonite—there are some critical environmental conditions to avoid, basic care to adhere to, and pests to be on the lookout for.

 The Ideal Interior Space for Aspidistra

 Aspidistra can tolerate low-light conditions much better than most plants.

 Conversely, these plants may struggle in hot, high-intensity light conditions.
 They have a tendency to become chlorotic (yellowing of leaves) quickly in such conditions and have trouble finding a good moisture balance.

 Cast iron plants are susceptible to spider mites, and spider mites absolutely love dry heat.